ar-sumesh/Kubernetes-BareMetal-SIngle-MultiNode/readme.md

-# Setup a Multi Node Kubernetes Cluster Using Kubeadm
+# Setup a Single/Multi Node Kubernetes Cluster Using Kubeadm

 **If you are using AWS EC2 servers, you need to allow specific traffic on specific ports as below**